metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 1. Verify current logging setting is enabled and is pointing to expected log file location.

-    To verify this, open firewall properties in GPO and select current network profile tab,
+    To verify this, open firewall properties in GPO and select current network profile tab:

     - Under logging section click on `Customize...` button
     - Under `Name` verify location to log file is correct
     - Under `Log dropped packet` make sure it's set to `Yes`

-2. Verify that both the target folder and all the logs inside that logs directory grants write permission for Windows Firewall service which is `"NT SERVICE\mpssvc"`
+2. Verify that both the target folder and all the logs inside that directory grant write permission for Windows Firewall service which is `NT SERVICE\mpssvc`

 3. For changes to take effect save your modifications and reboot system